-Distributions to holders of Caret Units will reduce distributions to us upon certain capital transactions.
-The economic interests of the Caret Units will not be diluted by future issuances of common stock.
-The terms of Caret Units could result in conflicts of interest between our management and our stockholders.
+Distributions to holders of Caret units will reduce distributions to us upon certain transactions, and sales of additional Caret units may dilute the economic interests of our common stockholders.

-Caret Units generally entitle holders to a share of cash distributions in respect of the capital appreciation above our investment basis in our Ground Lease assets received upon the sale of a Ground Lease, the sale of a combined property and certain non-recourse mortgage debt refinancings of a Ground Lease.
-The number of authorized Caret Units is a fixed amount.
-We have established an equity incentive plan providing for grants of Caret Units to our directors, officers and employees of our Manager and other eligible participants representing up to 15% of all distributions made to holders of Caret Units.
-Such grants were subject to stock price hurdles and time-based service conditions, all of which have been satisfied as of December 31, 2021.
-Additionally, on February 15, 2022, we sold and received commitments to sell 1.37% of the authorized Caret Units to a group of investors.
-As a result, we will own the remaining 83.63% of the Caret Units, but may choose to sell additional amounts to third parties in the future, which would reduce our current percentage interest (and indirectly the interest of our shareholders) in cash distributions in respect of Caret Units.
+Caret units generally entitle holders to a share of cash distributions in respect of the capital appreciation above our investment basis in our Ground Lease assets received upon the sale of a Ground Lease, the sale of a combined property and certain non-recourse mortgage debt refinancings of a Ground Lease.
+The number of authorized Caret units is currently a fixed amount.
+Issuances of additional shares of our common stock will reduce an individual stockholder's indirect interest in Caret units, while the interests of Caret unit holders are subject to limited dilution.

+We have established an equity incentive plan (the "Plan") providing for grants of Caret units to our directors, officers and employees of our Manager and other eligible participants representing up to 15% of all distributions made to holders of Caret units.
+In addition to the Caret units reserved for issuance under the Plan, in February 2022, we sold 108,571 Caret units to third-party investors and received a commitment from an existing stockholder (which is affiliated with one of our independent directors) for the purchase of 28,571 Caret units, representing an aggregate of 1.37% of the then-authorized Caret units and 1.42% of the outstanding Caret units.
+In August 2022, we entered into a commitment to sell 1.0% of the then-authorized Caret units to MSD Partners (refer to Note 1 to the consolidated financial statements), conditioned on, among other things, the closing of the Merger and the implementation of certain changes to the Caret program.
+In November 2022, we entered into subscription agreements to sell 0.23% of the then-authorized Caret units to a group of third-party investors.
+The third-party investors obligations to purchase the Caret units is contingent upon the MSD Partners' Caret unit purchase.
+As a result of the foregoing transactions, we will own the remaining 82.6% of the then-outstanding Caret units.
+We may choose to issue new Caret units or sell outstanding Caret units to third parties in the future.
+Any such issuances or sales will not require approval from our common stockholders and would reduce our current percentage interest (and indirectly the interest of our common stockholders) in cash distributions in respect of Caret units.
+Moreover, the price at which additional Caret units are sold may not be commensurate to the cash distributions we or our common stockholders would have received if we had retained such Caret units.